zeobviouslyfakeacc/MiniMods/README.md

 However, after more than a year, neither has been implemented.

 Instead, I made my own opt-out switch, in form of a mod.

-### DisableBreathEffect

-Removes the annoying 2D breath cloud that appears every few seconds when it's cold.

-This mod used to be more useful in older TLD versions where the breath cloud was almost solid white, even when the player was in a pitch black room.
-This made it hard to see items in the dark and was very annoying in general, which is why I made this mod to remove the ~~vape cloud~~ breath effect.

 ### AddModdedToVersionString